-- The most notable update is observed in the upper unit of the shoe.
-The new model employs a more open mesh construction in both forefoot and heel sections for enhanced breathability.
+- Employs a more open mesh construction in both forefoot and heel sections for enhanced breathability.

 The shoe employs the AHAR (Asics High Abrasion Rubber) technology, which is placed in the high-wear areas of the outsole for enhanced durability and traction.